 New Definitions:

-Main Floor: The main floor of a building or structure shall be the floor of primary ingress and egress that is not a cellar, not a basement, and not a semi-below grade or walkout basement.
+Main Floor: The main floor of a building or structure shall be the floor of primary ingress and egress into a building or structure that is not a cellar, not a basement, and not a semi-below grade or walkout basement. of any type

-Residential Use: Uses including dwelling units and those uses that are associated with dwelling units such as owner or tenant storage, parking, laundry, common space or common land owned or used by tenants or owners for private use of said tenants or owners.
-Bedroom: A room within a dwelling unit containing an egress window and closet for the primary purpose of sleeping.

-Pharmacy: a store where medicinal drugs are dispensed and sold, not including medicinal marijuana or marijuana products
+Residential Use: U uses including dwelling units and those uses that are associated with dwelling units such as owner or tenant storage, parking, laundry, common space or common land owned or used by tenants or owners for private use of said tenants or owners.
+Bedroom: A room within a dwelling unit containing an egress window and closet used for the primary purpose of sleeping.
+To qualify as a bedroom, all fire safety codes must be met.Pharmacy: a store where medicinal drugs are dispensed and sold, not including medicinal marijuana or marijuana products an establishment where prescription and over-the-counter medications are sold

 Brewery: a place where beer is made commercially

-Basement: the level or portion of a building that is wholly or partially below ground level
+Basement: the level or portion of a building that is wholly or partially below ground level.
+Special types of basement include:

 Walkout Basement: a basement that incorporates one or more walls with windows and a door that opens at grade so that a person may “walk out”, also referred to as a Terrace Basement

-Daylight Basement: a basement with windows above grave but no door to the outside
+Daylight Basement: a basement with windows above grave grade but no door to the outside

-Child Care Facility: Any building or place operated as a business or service on a regular or continuous basis whose function is the care of children outside the child(ren)’s home for less than 24 hours per day by a person or persons other than the child or children’s own parents or guardians.
-These facilities may be of the following types
+Child Care Facility: Any building or place operated as a business or service on a regular or continuous basis an establishment whose function is the care of children on a regular basis outside the child(ren)’s home for less than 24 hours per day by a person or persons other than the child or children’s own parents or guardians.
+These facilities may be of the following types:

 Family Childcare Home: A home in which the owner or primary resident is a licensed childcare provider (regulated by 24 VSA §4412)

-Family Childcare Facility: A facility that is not a residence in which the operator(s) of the facility are licensed childcare providers who do not reside in the facility (regulated by 24 VSA §4412)
+Family Childcare Facility – center-based: A facility that is not a residence in which the operator(s) of the facility are licensed childcare providers who do not reside in the facility (regulated by 24 VSA §4412)

 Cooperative Workspace: a type of office space which allows individuals to share some common office resources, yet work independently or collaboratively

-Funeral Parlor: a building used for the preparation of the deceased for burial and the display of the deceased and rituals connected therewith before burial or cremation
+Funeral Parlor: a building an establishment used for the preparation of the deceased for burial and the display of the deceased and rituals connected therewith before burial or cremation

-Group Home (amend to put “24 VSA” before the statute section)
+Group Home (amend to put “24 VSA” before the statute section number)

-Health or Fitness Facility: an establishment that provides facilities for aerobic exercises, running and jogging, exercise equipment, game courts, swimming facilities, and saunas, showers, massage rooms, and lockers; which is operated on a fee or membership basis.
+Health or Fitness Facility: an establishment that provides facilities for physical activities such as aerobic exercises, running and jogging, exercise equipment, game courts, swimming facilities, and saunas, showers, massage rooms, and lockers ,and which is operated on a fee or membership basis.

-Health Care Services: establishments providing support to medical professionals and their patients, such as medical and dental laboratories, blood banks, oxygen, and miscellaneous types of medical supplies and devices
+Health Care Services: an establishments providing support to medical professionals and their patients, such as medical and dental laboratories, blood banks, oxygen, and miscellaneous types of medical supplies and devices

 Health Care Facility: a facility or institution, whether public or private, principally engaged in providing services for health maintenance and the treatment of mental or physical conditions